pubnub/pubnub-mcp-server/resources/sdk_docs/java_configuration.md

 # Configuration API for Java SDK

 ##### Breaking changes in v9.0.0

-PubNub Java SDK v9.0.0 unifies Java and Kotlin SDKs, introduces a new client instantiation flow, and changes async callbacks and [status events](/docs/sdks/java/status-events).
-Apps built with versions < 9.0.0 may be impacted.
-See the [Java/Kotlin SDK migration guide](/docs/general/resources/migration-guides/java-kotlin-sdk-migration-guide).
+- Unified Java and Kotlin SDKs, new PubNub client instantiation, and updated async callbacks and status events.
+- Apps built with < 9.0.0 may be impacted.
+See Java/Kotlin SDK migration guide.

+Java API reference for configuring and initializing the PubNub client.

 ## Configuration

-`PNConfiguration` stores user-provided options that control PubNub client behavior.
+`PNConfiguration` stores user-provided settings that control PubNub client behavior.

 ##### Immutable configuration
 Once passed to the PubNub constructor, configuration is immutable.
-To change values per request, use [value overrides](#value-override).
+To change values per request, use value overrides.

 ### Method(s)

-To create a configuration instance:
+Create a configuration instance:

 ```
 1import com.pubnub.api.java.v2.PNConfiguration;
 2

 3PNConfiguration.builder(UserId userId, String subscribeKey).build()
 ```

 Parameters:
 - subscribeKey
   - Type: String
   - Default: n/a
-  - Description: Your subscribe key from the Admin Portal.
+  - Description: Your subscribeKey from the Admin Portal.
 - publishKey
   - Type: String
   - Default: n/a
-  - Description: Publish key from the Admin Portal (required if publishing).
+  - Description: Your publishKey from the Admin Portal (required if publishing).
 - secretKey
   - Type: String
   - Default: n/a
-  - Description: Secret key (only for access operations; do not use on Android).
+  - Description: Secret key (required for access operations; don’t use on Android).
 - customLoggers
   - Type: List<CustomLogger>
   - Default: n/a
-  - Description: Custom logger implementations.
-See [Logging](/docs/sdks/java/logging).
+  - Description: Custom loggers.
+See Logging.
 - cacheBusting
   - Type: Boolean
   - Default: n/a
-  - Description: Shuffle subdomains when operating behind misbehaving proxies.
+  - Description: Shuffle subdomains when operating behind a misbehaving proxy.
 - secure
   - Type: Boolean
   - Default: true